Corporate Governance Policy

 4.3 Individual investors, shareholders, stock analysts and state agencies may contact the Company through the Company Secretary at telephone number 66 (0) 2677 4455 or at “email@example.com”.

 4.4 The Company’s financial statements contain accurate and complete information and are prepared in accordance with generally accepted accounting standards.
-In addition, they are audited / reviewed by auditors from a well-known auditing firm approved by the Securities and Exchange Commission (currently EY Office Limited) and are approved by the Company’s Audit and Risk Committee and Board before being disclosed through the SET.
+In addition, they are audited / reviewed by auditors from a well-known auditing firm approved by the Securities and Exchange Commission (currently EY Office Limited) and are approved by the Company’s Audit, Risk and Corporate Governance Committee and Board before being disclosed through the SET.
 The information relating to the “Board of Directors’ Responsibility for the Company’s Financial Statements” is available in the Company’s Annual Report.
-In 2016, the Company’s quarterly and annual financial statements were unconditionally certified by the auditor.
+In 2019, the Company’s quarterly and annual financial statements were unconditionally certified by the auditor.

 4.5 The Company wishes to refer the following matters to the disclosure made in other places:

-4.6 The performance of the Audit and Risk Committee in the past year is detailed in Attachment 4 to Form 56-1, and under the heading “Report of the Audit and Risk Committee” in the Company’s Annual Report.
+- The performance of the Audit, Risk and Corporate Governance Committee in the past year is detailed in Attachment 4 to Form 56-1, and under the heading “Report of the Audit, Risk and Corporate Governance Committee” in the Company’s Annual Report.

 5.1 Board Structure

-The Company’s Board of Directors currently comprises 12 members, 4 of whom are Independent Directors namely Mr. Vudhiphol Suriyabhivadh, Mr. Udom Vichayabhai, Dr. Jingjai Hanchanlash and Ms. Srinthorn Ounayakovit, representing one-third of the total Board members.
+The Company’s Board of Directors currently comprises 12 members, 5 of whom are Independent Directors namely Mr. Vudhiphol Suriyabhivadh, Dr. Jingjai Hanchanlash, Mr. Thongchai Ananthothai, Ms. Srinthorn Ounayakovit and Mr. Surapon Supratya, representing more than one-third of the total Board members.

 The Board member are selected on the basis of, among other things, knowledge, experience, skill, diversity of expertise, integrity, abilities to make independent analytical inquiries, and their understanding of the Company’s business.
 Currently the Board comprises business leaders and professionals with financial, accounting, legal, business management and sales & marketing backgrounds.